gatling/gatling/src/sphinx/general/operations.rst

 Also, if accessing the machine via SSH, be sure to have ``UseLogin yes`` in ``/etc/ssh/sshd_config``

-For more tunings, you may want to do the following:
+For more tuning, you may want to do the following:

 ::